avyboy/aresmush/articles/mush_101.md

 Starting a scene on a MUSH first involves finding someone to play with.
 Once you've been on a game for awhile, you'll develop IC and OOC friendships that will make this easier, but it can be tough out of the gate.
 Fortunately, experienced players realize the predicament of new people and often go out of their way to seek //you// out.

-> Hannah pages, "Care for a scene?"
+    Hannah pages, "Care for a scene?"

 Or someone might ask on the public channel:

-> &lt;Public&gt; Hanna wonders if anyone's up for a scene?
+    <Public> Hanna wonders if anyone's up for a scene?

 Then all you have to do is say 'yes' and chat OOCly with them to figure out where to go for the scene.
 (There's nothing wrong with paging other people too - just don't be too discouraged if they're busy doing other things.)